-If each applicant's individual income is less than £40,000 (including all gross income, total gross monthly rental income on this application and all other investments), and all applicants declare themselves to be a non-taxpayer or basic rate tax payer the minimum rental income required is 125% of your client's monthly mortgage interest payment on a reference rate of up to 5.5%*, based on the chosen product.
+For all applicants: if all applicants declare their individual income is less than £49,000 each year (£42,500 if resident in Scotland), including all gross income, total gross monthly rental income on this application and all other investments.
+And they declare themselves to be Lower rate taxpayers*, the minimum rental income required is 125% of your client's monthly mortgage interest payment on a reference rate of up to 5.5%** based on the chosen product.

-If any individual applicant's income is £40,000 or more (including all gross income, total gross monthly rental income on this application and all other investments), or if any applicant declares themselves to be a higher rate or additional rate tax payer, the minimum rental income required is 140% of your client's monthly mortgage interest payment on a reference rate of up to 5.5%*, based on the chosen product.
+For any applicant: if any applicant declares their individual income is £49,000 or more (£42,500 or more if resident in Scotland), including all gross income, total gross monthly rental income on this application and all other investments.
+And declare themselves to be a higher rate tax payer* the minimum rental income required is 145% of your client's monthly mortgage interest payment on a reference rate of up to 5.5%**, based on the chosen product.

-The property must be let on a single assured shorthold tenancy agreement for a minimum term of 6 months.
+The property must be let on a single Assured Shorthold Tenancy (AST) agreement (England and Wales) Private Tenancy (PT) agreements (Northern Ireland), or a Private Residential Tenancy (PRT) agreement (Scotland) for a minimum term of 6 months.

-In England and Wales, the maximum term for a tenancy agreement is up to 36 months; where the tenancy agreement is between 12 and 36 months a DCLG tenancy agreement must be used.
+In England and Wales, the maximum term for a tenancy agreement is up to 36 months; where the tenancy agreement is between 12 and 36 months a Department for Communities and Local Government (DCLG) model tenancy agreement must be used.

 The property must be let to either a:

-Where the property is let to a Corporate Body in England and Wales (this includes Educational Establishments, Housing Associations or Local Authorities) the maximum term of the tenancy agreement between the Corporate Body and the occupier(s) is up to 36 months and; where the tenancy agreement is between 12 and 36 months a DCLG tenancy agreement must be used.
+* Where the property is let to a corporate body (this includes Educational Establishments, Housing Associations or Local Authorities), the maximum term of the tenancy agreement between the corporate body and the occupier(s) is 36 months (England and Wales) or 12 months (Northern Ireland).
+In Scotland, there is no maximum tenancy term.
+Where the property is in England or Wales and the term of the tenancy agreement between the corporate body and the occupier(s) exceeds 12 months, a DCLG model tenancy agreement must be used.